steinwurf/kodo-ns3-examples/README.rst

 Adding your own simulation
 --------------------------
-At this point, you might want to add your own simulation that also uses kodo.
+At this point, you might want to add your own simulation that uses kodo.
 It is recommended to create a new program by copying one of the kodo examples.
 The examples are installed in ``~/ns-3-dev/examples/kodo``, so we will go to that folder and make a copy ``kodo-wifi-broadcast.cc`` to create a new